jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 As Ultimate Fighting tournaments continued it became clear that some martial art disciplines were more effective than others, but each had drawbacks and none was complete.
 When the sport grew in popularity during the 1990s and 2000s, it forced all martial art communities to reflect on their fighting techniques, styles, and philosophy.

 As said in the opening quote, many practioners, coaches, and pundits (especially from the least effective disciplines) choose to retreat back into their sub-cultures because they, "didn't like what they were finding out".
 I.e. they were teaching ineffective self-defense techniques.
-Their beloved history, customs, and philosophy couldn't make up for this problem.

 In response, stubborn martial artists formed echo chambers.
-They talked about their disciplines history, culturem and philosophy to protect themselves from simple discussions about self-defence efficiency and effectiveness.
+They talked about their ancient history, moral culture, and fighting philosophy to new prospects, existing members, and the public at large.
+All the salesmanship was really to protect themselves from simple discussions about their disiplines self-defence effectiveness.

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Kickboxers trained submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblebee going from flower to flower, pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock participated in the cross-pollination of techniques and evolved skillsets far more complete than any one martial art teacher or discipline.
+Like a bumblebee going from flower to flower, pioneering fighters like Bas Rutten, Maurice Smith, and Ken Shamrock cross-pollinated techniques and evolved skillsets far more complete than any one martial art teacher or discipline.

 By opening their mind, these new martial artists discarded loyalty to a single discipline and adopted evolution's philosophy of "adapt or die."
 The grades, belts, trophies, medals, and scholarships of old disciplines became stepping stones to building a complete skillset and not end-goals to be relished.
 A fighters physical pain was the new barometer of whether a technique was good or bad.